ET42-30, photographed in

 ET42-009, PKP Cargo, photographed at the Puławy Azoty station on August 25, 2019.

 So-called Coal Trunk Line between Upper Silesia and Gdynia on the Baltic coast was built in the 1930s and electrified between 1964 and 1969.
 At that time, the most powerful electric locomotive in the PKP service was ET22, with the Co’Co’ axle arrangement and maximum tractive effort of about 42 tonnes.
-Certainly much more powerful locomotives were needed for very heavy coal trains.
+Certainly much more powerful locomotives were needed for very heavy coal trains, typical for that line.
 Indigenous type 203E from HCP was still at the design stage, to appear as a prototype only in 1977.
-Thus, in early 1970s, an order was placed for sixty ET40s from the Škoda works of Plzeň (factory designation 77E1).
+Thus, in early 1970s, an order was placed for sixty ET40s from the Škoda works of Plzeň, Czechoslovakia (factory designation 77E1).
 Basically this locomotive was a twin variant of ČSD class E499.1 (very similar to PKP class EU05), with different reduction gear ratio.

 Contrary to ET40 and ET41, which were both developed from earlier Bo’Bo’ locomotives by coupling two units, ET42 was from the outset designed as a twin machine and sections cannot be operated individually.
 The ‘side effect’ is that ET42, with similar overall weight, is shorter than ET41 (by almost one metre) and ET40 (by over 3.5 metres).
-At 4480 kW (or 4880 kW with one-hour traction engine rating), it is the most powerful of the three, and also the only one to feature electrodynamic braking.
-Quite surprisingly, ET42s are fitted with electric car heating installations, but of course are very seldom used with passenger trains.
-ET42 is a relatively simple and robust locomotive, but, with nose-suspended engines and rather primitive suspension, running qualities are not its strong side; impact on track is considerable and crew comfort leaves something to be desired.
-On the other hand, ET42 has earned itself an excellent reputation for reliablity, with both crews and maintenance personnel.
+At 4480 kW (or 4880 kW with one-hour traction motors rating), it is the most powerful of the three, and also the only one to feature electrodynamic braking.
+Quite surprisingly, ET42s are fitted with electric car heating installations, but I have no information on them ever being used with passenger trains.
+ET42 is a relatively simple and robust locomotive, but, with nose-suspended motors and rather primitive suspension, running qualities are not its strong side; impact on track is considerable and crew comfort leaves something to be desired.
+On the other hand, ET42 has earned itself an excellent reputation for reliability, with both crews and maintenance personnel.

-All locomotives of this type – commonly nicknamed ‘Rusek’ (colloquially ‘a Russian’) or ‘Chapayev’ (after a popular Soviet Civil War hero) are based at the Zduńska Wola Karsznice depot and operate almost exclusively on the Coal Trunk Line, with heavy coal trains up to 3600 tonnes or even 4000 tonnes with automatic couplers.
-Karsznice also used to be the best place to spot them – most pictures presented at this site have been taken there.
+Initially all locomotives of this type – commonly nicknamed ‘Rusek’ (colloquially ‘a Russian’) or ‘Chapayev’ (after a popular Soviet Civil War hero) – were based at the Zduńska Wola Karsznice depot and operated almost exclusively on the Coal Trunk Line, with heavy coal trains up to 3600 tonnes or even 4000 tonnes with automatic couplers.
+Karsznice also used to be the best place to spot them – many pictures presented at this site have been taken there.
 Four ET42s were written off as a result of crashes: ET42-003 and ET42-045 in 1987, ET42-033 and ET42-043 in 1995.

-In March 2009, following a dramatic decrease of freight traffic caused by world economic crisis, all ET42s were withdrawn to reserve at the Karsznice depot.
-Five were re-introduced into use in mid-2011 and six more followed until the end of that year.
-Further locomotives may follow, as they are in generally good overall condition and most need no major repairs.
-A modernization project was proposed by ZNTK (Railway Stock Repair Works) of Poznań; designated ET42M, it features traction engines up-rated to 600 kW each at continuous rating (4800 kW in all), slightly modified suspension, trucks and cabins.
-Until now, however, this project remains a preliminary study only and has not been proceeded with; prospects are certainly not good, as ZNTK Poznań have recently been declared bankrupt.
+In March 2009, following a dramatic decrease of freight traffic caused by world economic crisis, all ET42s were withdrawn to reserve and dumped at the Karsznice depot.
+Five were re-introduced into use in mid-2011 and further six more followed until the end of that year.
+These comparatively new locomotives were in generally good overall condition and most needed no major repairs, so within a few years all were restored in service, apart from above-mentioned four withdrawn examples.
+All were transferred to the Tarnowskie Góry depot in Upper Silesia.
+A modernization project was proposed by ZNTK (Railway Stock Repair Works) of Poznań, in co-operation with Georgian TEVZ company; designated ET42M, it features traction motors up-rated to 600 kW each at continuous rating (4800 kW in all), slightly modified suspension, trucks and cabins.
+Until now, however, this project remains a preliminary study only and has not been proceeded with; prospects are certainly not good, as ZNTK Poznań went bankrupt in 2012.
 No other plans for future have been revealed yet.

 Main technical data